-AEs are collected from the time of informed consent.
+AEs are collected from the time of signing of informed consent.
 Any preexisting medical conditions or signs/symptoms present in a subject prior to the start of the study (i.e., before informed consent is signed) are not considered AEs in the study and should be recorded in the medical history section of the eCRF.

-In addition, temporary lens awareness or visual changes during the fitting process are not considered AEs if the Investigator assesses that the symptom(s) can reasonably resolve within the anticipated adaptation period.
+In addition, temporary lens awareness or visual changes during the fitting process are not considered AEs if the investigator assesses that the symptom(s) can reasonably resolve within the anticipated adaptation period.

-For each recorded event, the ADEs and SAEs documentation must include: date of occurrence, severity, treatment (if applicable), outcome, and assessments of the seriousness and causality.
-In addition, the Investigator must document all device deficiencies reported or observed with test and control products on the device deficiency eCRF.
+For each recorded event, the ADE/SAE documentation must include: the date of occurrence, severity, treatment (if applicable), outcome, and assessments of the seriousness and causality.
+In addition, the investigator must document all device deficiencies reported or observed with test and comparator products on the device deficiency eCRF.
 The site must submit all available information on ADEs, SAEs, and device deficiencies to the study sponsor immediately as follows:

-- ADEs or SAEs are documented on the Serious Adverse Event and Adverse Device Effect eCRF within 24 hours of the Investigator's or site's awareness. - Device deficiencies are documented on the Device Deficiency eCRF within 24 hours of the Investigator's or site's awareness. - Additional relevant information after initial reporting must be entered into the eCRF as soon as the data become available. - Document any changes to concomitant medications on the appropriate eCRFs. - Document all relevant information from Discharge Summary, Autopsy Report, - Certificate of Death etc., if applicable, in narrative section of the Serious Adverse Event and Adverse Device Effect eCRF.
+- ADEs or SAEs are documented on the Serious Adverse Event and Adverse Device Effect eCRF within 24 hours of the investigator's or site's awareness. - Device deficiencies are documented on the Device Deficiency eCRF within 24 hours of the investigator's or site's awareness.
+A printed copy of the completed serious adverse event and adverse device effect and/or device deficiency eCRF must be included with product returns, if applicable. - Additional relevant information after initial reporting must be entered into the eCRF as soon as the data become available. - Document any changes to concomitant medications on the appropriate eCRFs. - Document all relevant information from discharge summary, autopsy report, certificate of death etc., if applicable, in narrative section of the Serious Adverse Event and Adverse Device Effect eCRF.

-Note: Should the EDC system become non-operational, the site must complete the appropriate paper Serious Adverse Event and Adverse Device Effect and/or Device Deficiency Form.
-The completed form is emailed to the Study Sponsor at [msus.safety@Alcon.com](mailto:msus.safety@Alcon.com) according to the timelines outlined above; however, the reported information must be entered into the EDC system once it becomes operational.
+Note: Should the EDC system become nonoperational, the site must complete the appropriate paper Serious Adverse Event and Adverse Device Effect and/or Device Deficiency form.
+The completed form is emailed to the study sponsor at [msus.safety@Alcon.com](mailto:msus.safety@Alcon.com) according to the timelines outlined above; however, the reported information must be entered into the EDC system once it becomes operational.